teodorlu/hotload/README.md

 ## Inspiration

-- Bruce Hauman's [Figwheel][6] revolutionized web development by hotloading new code into a running JavaScript application.
+- Bruce Hauman's [Figwheel][6] revolutionized web development by hotloading new code into a running JavaScript environment.
 Thanks!

 ## References